fperie/open-as2-core/README.md

 # open-as2-core
-The open as2 project is an free BSD open source project, hosted by sourceforge, and available to the following link: http://sourceforge.net/projects/openas2/files/latest/download
+The open as2 core project is an free BSD open source project, hosted by sourceforge, and available to the following link: http://sourceforge.net/projects/openas2/files/latest/download

 The last update has been released the 2013-04-25.